10 Ways to Save for a House in MN

 10. Don't Forget To Reward Yourself

 Let’s complete the circle and refer back to the beginning.
-Reward yourself with a self-indulgent splurge regularly.
-Determine what your splurge will be and how much you will allow yourself to spend.
+Reward yourself with an indulgent splurge regularly.
+Determine your splurge and how much you will allow yourself to spend.
 Maybe it’s a spa day, a new pair of jeans, or a dinner out and a movie.
 You know, whatever brings you joy!